project-oak/oak/chrome_extension/README.md

 [https://csp-locked-client-side-base64.web.app](https://csp-locked-client-side-base64.web.app).
 It performs all operations on the device of the user.

-In the future, this extension can be extended allow users to apply this CSP to any website (potentially breaking it in the process), or permit communication with trusted Oak servers.
+In the future, this extension can be extended to allow users to apply this CSP to any website (potentially breaking it in the process), or permit communication with trusted Oak servers.

 ## Installation